 Why Nothing Works Long-Term: The Real Reason Your Pet's Gut Problems Keep Coming Back

-Your pet's gut works the same way.
-When the environment is inflamed, toxic, and microbiologically disrupted, even the best interventions deliver only temporary relief.
-Remove those interventions, and the environment—unchanged—reasserts itself.
-Symptoms return.
+A pet's gut works on the same logic.
+When the environment is inflamed, carrying a toxic load, and microbiologically out of balance, even well-chosen interventions only deliver temporary relief.
+Remove them and the unchanged environment reasserts itself.
+Symptoms come back, sometimes within days, sometimes over a few weeks, but they come back.

 The Three Root Conditions Driving Chronic Gut Problems

-When a pet's digestive issues keep cycling back, it's typically because one or more of these foundational conditions remain unaddressed:
+When digestive issues keep cycling back in a pet, it is almost always because one or more of these underlying conditions remain unresolved:

 1. Toxic Load